-Matter Conclusion Relationships with Grant Thornton We are not aware of any relationships between Grant Thornton and the Company that may reasonably be thought to bear on our integrity, independence and objectivity Relationships and Investments held by individuals We have not identified any potential issues in respect of personal relationships with the Group or investments in the Group held by individuals Employment of Grant Thornton staff We are not aware of any former Grant Thornton partners or staff being employed, or holding discussions in respect of employment, by the Group as a director or in a senior management role covering financial, accounting or control related areas.
-Business relationships We have not identified any business relationships between Grant Thornton and the Group Contingent fees in relation to non-audit services No contingent fee arrangements are in place for non-audit services provided Gifts and hospitality We have not identified any gifts or hospitality provided to, or received from, a member of the Group's board, senior management or staff.
+Conclusion We are not aware of any relationships between Grant Thornton and the Company that may reasonably be thought to bear on our integrity, independence and objectivity We have not identified any potential issues in respect of personal relationships with the Group or investments in the Group held by individuals We are not aware of any former Grant Thornton partners or staff being employed, or holding discussions in respect of employment, by the Group as a director or in a senior management role covering financial, accounting or control related areas.
+We have not identified any business relationships between Grant Thornton and the Group No contingent fee arrangements are in place for non-audit services provided We have not identified any gifts or hospitality provided to, or received from, a member of the Group's board, senior management or staff.

 We confirm that there are no significant facts or matters that impact on our independence as auditors that we are required or wish to draw to your attention and consider that an objective reasonable and informed third party would take the same view.
-The firm and each covered person have complied with the Financial Reporting Council's Ethical Standard and confirm that we are independent and are able to express an objective opinion on the financial statements.
+The firm and each covered person have complied with the Financial Reporting Council's Ethical Standard and confirm that we are independent and are able to express an objective opinion on the financial statements..
 Following this consideration we can confirm that we are independent and are able to express an objective opinion on the financial statements.
 In making the above judgement, we have also been mindful of the quantum of non-audit fees compared to audit fees disclosed in the financial statements and estimated for the current year.